chironb/ChiCLI/README.md

 - Commodore Flyer Internet Modem --> http://www.retroswitch.com/products/flyer/ (Not Sponsored)

 Latest News and Changelog:

+v1.R5 - Release Candidate 5 - Dec ??
+2021
+- Updated:   Converted both copy macros to proper functions and saved 1261 bytes total!!!
+This means I can enable more and larger aliases and hotkeys and still have some extra room for refinements before a final version 1.0 release!

 v1.R4 - Release Candidate 4 - Dec 17 2021
 - Issue:     I think my SD card was dying which sent me down a few rabbit holes... however, this lead to some fixes...